Eight Limbs of Yoga

-For example it could be as simple as saying grace before meals, making time for a meditation practice.
+For example, it could be as simple as saying grace before meals, making time for meditation practice.
 The five niyamas are:

 1. Saucha: cleanliness (in our mind and thoughts as well body)

-2. Samtosa: contentment (acceptance and peaceful with life)
+2. Samtosa: contentment (acceptance and feeling at peace with life)

-4. Svadhyaya: study of the scriptures and of one’s self
+4. Svadhyaya: the study of the scriptures and of one’s self

 5. Īśvara praṇidhāna: surrender to something greater than us